lambdaclass/afk_gacha_game/README.md

 For testing using a remote server, point to the _GitHub URL_ instead and specify the desired branch like so:
 `{:game_backend, git: "https://github.com/lambdaclass/game_backend", branch: "main"}`

 Also, you may find it useful to create two users in the database.
-One of them should have "faker_device" as the device_client_id and the other one should have "doinb_device" as the device_client_id.
+One of them should have "user1" as the device_client_id and the other one should have "user2" as the device_client_id.
 This will allow you to test the battle using the backend.

 ## Useful Commands